protobufjs/protobuf.js/README.md

 <!-- END CONFORMANCE DATA -->

-[Structured results](https://github.com/protobufjs/protobuf.js/actions/workflows/test.yml?query=branch%3Amaster+event%3Apush) are also provided as CI artifacts.
+[Structured results](https://github.com/protobufjs/protobuf.js/actions/workflows/test.yml?query=branch%3Amaster+event%3Apush) of the conformance tests are also available as CI artifacts.

 ## Performance

 Both reflection and static modes use specialized encoders and decoders backed by the same hand-tuned reader and writer primitives.

-The repository includes a [multi-case benchmark suite](./bench) you can run yourself.
-It compares protobuf.js with the two other major general-purpose JavaScript implementations across three substantially different benchmark cases: our classic common message shape and two structurally distinct fixtures sourced externally.
+The repository includes a [benchmark suite](./bench) you can run yourself.
+It compares protobuf.js with other general-purpose JavaScript implementations across three substantially different cases: our classic common message shape and two unmodified, structurally distinct fixtures sourced externally.
 The suite measures each library's recommended serialization and deserialization path using identical schemas and inputs, with JSON included as an additional baseline.
-Results show that protobuf.js is a clear upgrade over using JSON and consistently the fastest Protobuf implementation, leading by up to an order of magnitude on real-world data.
+Across these cases, protobuf.js is a clear upgrade over using JSON and consistently the fastest Protobuf implementation by a considerable margin.

 <!-- BEGIN BENCHMARK DATA -->